About the Program

 The results were truly amazing, 90% of those sixth graders graduated from high school, and 60% went to college.
 This remarkable accomplishment led to the creation of the I Have a Dream Foundation, which consists of 35 affiliates across the United Sates, and one in New Zealand.
 Within those 35 affiliates, there are 65 current cohorts serving more than 4,000 Dreamers in 30 U.S. cities.

 The Miami chapter was founded in 1995 by the Trump Family.
 The foundation adopted the entire second grade class (97 Dreamers) at the Charles R. Drew School in Liberty City.
-95 Dreamers reached the twelfth grade, 83 of them graduated in 2005 on time and, 45 already graduated college while 15 are currently enrolled in university.
+95 Dreamers reached the twelfth grade, 83 of them graduated in 2005 on time and, 54 graduated college and several are currently enrolled in higher education.
 In a community where the average income is $11,000, 1 out of 4 children is arrested by the age of 16, teenage pregnancy is prevalent and the graduation rate of less than 25%, the “ I Have a Dream” Miami program has helped defy these odds.
 These Dreamers have proven that just because one is born into poverty, does not mean that one cannot succeed, if only given the opportunity to.

 In August of 2007, we started a new class of Dreamers at Hibiscus Elementary School; the class of 2020.
 We have promised all 97 children the same opportunities as the class of 2005.